Tag Archives: Millersville Housing

 • Card access for all resident students will be discontinued during the winter break.
 Only returning residents who have requested winter break housing will have card access privileges.

-• Guests and visitation are not permitted during the break.
+• Guests and visitation are not permitted during the break due to safety and security reasons.

 • See Dining ServicesHealth ServicesSMC, and The Hub websites for hours of operation.